Chris-Badger/LIGHTWAVE/README.md

 Use the RGB sliders to mix source colors.
 Syncopated patterns and rhythmic structures can be produced by independently modulating each color with a sinusoidal low frequency oscillator.
 The Alpha mod slider modulates the transparency of the total RGB output pre-white efectively adding black from a background layer.
 The white level is independant and post RGB and post  Alpha.
+The color field output is rendered using a P5.js canvas element.

 # Things to work on: